- Dependency management

 mkdir -p /usr/local/bin.

-Note: For information on changing your PATH, please read the Wikipedia article and/or use Google.
+Note: For information on changing your PATH, please read the Wikipedia article and/or use your search engine of choice.

 composer in order to run Composer instead of